tommygorham/portable-cpu-gpu/README.md

 # Modern-CPU-GPU-programming
 Welcome!
 This is a wiki page and code base to support my final project artifacts towards a MS in Computer Science at the University of Tennessee at Chattanooga.
-These codes were developed using C++ and the [Kokkos Ecosystem](https://kokkos.org/) for the purpose of achieving high performance in a hardware agnostic way via Kokkos parallel abstractions that can enable parallel execution on the CPU and/or the GPU in heterogenous manycore architectures.
+These codes were developed using C++ and the [Kokkos Ecosystem](https://kokkos.org/) for the purpose of achieving high performance in a hardware agnostic way.
+This is achieved by expressing the code that you want to execute in parallel with [Kokkos parallel abstractions](https://kokkos.github.io/kokkos-core-wiki/API/core/ParallelDispatch.html).
+Writing code with these abstractions enables parallel execution on the CPU and/or the GPU in heterogenous manycore architectures.
+The execution target (e.g., CPU/GPU) is set at compile time via one or multiple of [these parameters](https://kokkos.github.io/kokkos-core-wiki/keywords.html), along with other optimizations, depending on the architecture.

 # Brief Background
 [_Heterogeneous parallel programming_](https://en.wikipedia.org/wiki/Heterogeneous_computing) is essential for [Exascale](https://en.wikipedia.org/wiki/Exascale_computing) and other high-performance systems, given the realities of modern architectures.

-[Kokkos](https://github.com/kokkos) essentially allows us to write high performance computing applications in a way such that the applications can acheive both performance and portability by compiling and optimizing for the hardware.
-Without it, one would normally have to rewrite applications anytime they wanted to run their code on another cluster or system with a different programming model/hardware architecture.
+[Kokkos](https://github.com/kokkos) is a C++ Performance Portability Framework that provides a more unified approach to writing HPC applications.
+As [modern memory architectures continue to become more and more diverse](https://github.com/tommygorham/modern-cpu-gpu-programming/wiki/Heterogenous-Architectures#top500-comparison-november-2011---november-2021), we can use portability Frameworks like Kokkos to write high performance computing applications in a way such that the applications can acheive both performance and portability by compiling and optimizing for the hardware.
+Without Kokkos, one would normally have to rewrite applications anytime they wanted to run their code on another cluster or system with a different programming model/hardware architecture.
 Instead, we can write code in a way that can achieve performance across theoretically any HPC platform without the need to refactor the code.
-This saves time as the average HPC application is 300,000-600,000 lines of code, and also makes optimizing the memory access patterns between diverse devices like CPUs and GPUs for the best performance easier.
+This saves alot of time, as the average HPC application is 300,000-600,000 lines of code.
+Using Kokkos also makes optimizing the memory access patterns between diverse devices like CPUs and GPUs easier, since the optimizations can be set at compile time.

-In my experience, C++ and Kokkos present a strong case for establishing a more unified approach to writing HPC applications as [modern memory architectures continue to become more and more diverse.](https://github.com/tommygorham/modern-cpu-gpu-programming/wiki/Heterogenous-Architectures#top500-comparison-november-2011---november-2021)

 # Getting started
 **All you need is a C++ Compiler and Cmake** (but its more fun if you have OpenMP and Cuda too).